The cited memory your AI answers from

 See what your reading turns into.

-Five surfaces that distinguish Pith from a notes app, a bookmark manager, or a chat-with-your-PDFs tool.
+Five things that set Pith apart from a notes app, a bookmark manager, or a chat-with-your-PDFs tool.

 Auto-generated wiki page on Retrieval-Augmented Generation, with cited paragraphs and a related-pages sidebar.